jmisciagno/language-mode/README.md

 # Requirements
-Must have "flyspell", "langtool" and "vale" modes installed in Emacs, The programs: "aspell", "languagetool" and "vale" must be in $PATH.
+Must have "flyspell", "langtool" and "vale" modes installed in Emacs, The executables: "aspell", "languagetool" and "vale" must be set up and be in $PATH.

 # Quickstart